karimGeh/MES_PROJECT/README.md

 ## How to install this project in your machine

-for this to work on your machine, you need to have python 3.x installed.
+for this to work on your machine, you need to have python 3.x installed (developed with python 3.8.0).

 first clone this repository, then `cd` to the main directory of the project.